Narcissistic abuse

 It can be vital to have the support of a highly skilled mental health professional to help navigate the confusion, loneliness and sometimes Complex Post-traumatic Stress that can ensue.

-AAMFT Clinical Fellows and LMFTs have specific training in relationships and family systems, when combined with a mental health therapy background and license, to better treat victims of narcissistic abuse.
+AAMFT Clinical Fellows (the highest level of therapist recognized by the American Association for Marriage and Family Therapy) and LMFTs have specific training in relationships and family systems, when combined with a mental health therapy background and license, to better treat victims of narcissistic abuse.